davidmz/ts-json-check/README.md

 const apiResponse = getSomeData();

 // Describe the desired shape of data using ts-json-check
-// checker functions.
+// guard functions.
-const check = isObject({
+const isResponse = isObject({
   id: isAnyOf(isNumber, isString),
   title: isString,
   archived: isBoolean,
 });

-// To extract the resulting type from the checker function just use
+// To extract the resulting type from the guard use the GuardedType utility
-// TypeScript's standard ReturnType.
-The RespType here is:
+// type.
+The APIResponse here is:
 // { id: number|string, title: string, archived: boolean }
-type RespType = ReturnType<typeof check>;
+type APIResponse = GuardedType<typeof isResponse>;

-try {
+if (isResponse(apiResponse)) {
-  // Check the data and assign the desired type.
-Here typedResponse
-  // is the apiResponse (typedResponse === apiResponse) but now it
-  // has a RespType type.
-  const typedResponse = check(apiResponse);
+  // The apiResponse have an APIResponse type here
-} catch (e) {
+} else {
   // apiResponse have a wrong type
 }
 ```